Faculty

 Park earned her Ph.D. in social work and her Master of Social Work from the University of Texas at Austin.
 Her areas of interest and research focus on psychological well-being among immigrants and the elderly population.
 Students will learn about human behavior in the social environment, how to conduct research independently, and how to evaluate their own practice.
 She has been published in journals and presented at competitive national conferences, including CSWE (Council on Social Work Education), SSWR (Society for Social Work and Research), and APA (American Psychological Association).
 Her education, experience and research benefit social work students studying behavior and research.

-Victoria Terrill, MSW, LCSW
+Victoria Terrill, LCSW

 SWRK 622/623: Advanced Practicum with Urban Families & Placement